opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_global\_replication\_stat\(\)

     Description: Displays information about log synchronization status on each node, such as the locations where the sender sends logs and where the receiver receives logs.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **sysadmin**  or  **monadmin**  permission.

     Return type: record